github-linguist/linguist/CONTRIBUTING.md

 ## Fixing syntax highlighting

 Syntax highlighting in GitHub is performed using TextMate-compatible grammars.
-These are the same grammars that TextMate, Sublime Text and Atom use.
+These are the same grammars used by TextMate, Sublime Text, and Atom.
 Every language in [`languages.yml`][languages] is mapped to its corresponding TextMate `scopeName`.
 This scope name will be used when picking up a grammar for highlighting.